Computing Shortest Paths among Curved Obstacles in the Plane: Computing the Relevant Visibility Graph of Convex Splinegons

 Let $\calT$ be a pseudo-triangulation and $B(\calT)$ denote the set of all free bitangents that appear in $\calT$.
 Any bounded free face $T$ in $\calT$ is a {\em pseudo-triangle}, and the boundary of $T$, denoted by $\partial T$, consists of three convex chains with convexity towards the interior of $T$.
 The three endpoints of the convex chains are called the {\em cusps} of $T$.
 Denote by $B(\partial T)$ the set of all free bitangents on $\partial T$ (i.e., each bitangent in $B(\partial T)$ lies on $\partial T$).
 For a point $p$ on $\partial T$ lying on an obstacle $P_i$, the tangent line of $P_i$ at $p$ is called the {\em tangent line} of $T$ at $p$; for a point $p$ lying on a free bitangent of $B(\partial T)$, the line containing the bitangent is the {\em tangent line} of $T$ at $p$.
 Note that if a line is tangent to $T$ at a point $p\in \partial T$, then the line is also tangent to the convex chain of $\partial T$ that contains $p$.
 As shown in \cite{ref:PocchiolaCo95,ref:PocchiolaTo96}, any two pseudo-triangles in $\calT$ have a unique common tangent line, i.e., a line tangent to both pseudo-triangles (see Fig.~\ref{fig:adjacenttriangle}).
 Suppose two adjacent pseudo-triangles $T$ and $T'$ in $\calT$ share a bitangent $b\in B(\calT)$; a {\em flip} operation on $b$ replaces $b$ by the common tangent of $T$ and $T'$, which is a free bitangent and denoted by $\varphi(b)$ (see Fig.~\ref{fig:flip}).
 A flip operation produces another pseudo-triangulation.
 If $b$ lies on the convex hull of $\calP$, then we let $\varphi(b)$ be $b$ itself.

 Our algorithm for computing $\calB$, called the {\em topological flip algorithm}, performs flip operations based on a topological order, which can be viewed as a generalization of a topological sweep \cite{ref:EdelsbrunnerTo89}.
-We define a partial order on the free bitangents and a topological structure (like the horizon trees in \cite{ref:EdelsbrunnerTo89}) which is maintained by our algorithm.
+We define a partial order on the free bitangents and a topological structure that is maintained by our algorithm.
 To define the topological structure, below we assign directions to bitangents and tangent lines of pseudo-triangulations, and discuss some properties.

 Given a unit vector $u$, the {\em $u$-slope} of a directed line (or segment) $l$ is defined as the angle (in $[0,2\pi)$) of rotating $u$ counterclockwise to the same direction as $l$.
 For an undirected line (or segment) $l$, its {\em $u$-slope} is the angle (in $[0,\pi)$) of rotating $u$ counterclockwise to the first vector {\em parallel} to $l$; the direction of that vector is said to be {\em consistent} with the $u$-slope of $l$.